Frequently Asked Questions

 For more details, please see When You Consult a Statistician…What to Expect.

-Transparency and replicability depend on open access to the code and scripts used in generating statistical reports and analyses.
+Answer: Transparency and replicability depend on open access to the code and scripts used in generating statistical reports and analyses.
 To contribute to replicable and open research, while ensuring proper credit is given to our biostatisticians, our general policy is that code will be made available to collaborators when the results generated by the code in question are accepted for publication in a peer-reviewed journal.
 Deviations from this policy are typically a result of working agreements established a priori.

-Our Center holds weekly Zoom walk-in hours on Mondays and Wednesdays offering brief, general advice on statistical topics such as study design, data collection/organization, statistical methodology, interpretation of results, and statistical software.
+Answer: Our Center holds weekly Zoom walk-in hours on Mondays and Wednesdays offering brief, general advice on statistical topics such as study design, data collection/organization, statistical methodology, interpretation of results, and statistical software.
 Please note that our Zoom walk-in hours are intended to give researchers sufficient direction so that they can move forward on their research projects, and are not intended for “on-the-fly” statistical support.
 That is, Center biostatisticians do not perform any sample size/power calculations or data analyses during our Zoom walk-in hours but can advise investigators, students and research assistants on these topics.
 If you are looking for statistical support for a long-term collaborative project and partnership, please submit a request form here and expect to hear back from us within 24 hours.

 Answer: Most granting institutions require the inclusion of a statistician as a co-investigator or key personnel on submitted grant proposals.
 Collaborating with a biostatistician early on in your proposed study is recommended for a successful and long-term collegial relationship, and ultimately results in improved funding, productivity, and stronger science.